A data-driven method for parametric PDE Eigenvalue Problems using Gaussian Process with different covariance functions: Introduction

 \section{Introduction}

-PDE eigenvalue problems are an important class of problems in science and engineering.
-Many eigenvalue problems (EVPs) are dependent on some parameters where the parameters may come from the material properties, geometric domain, or initial or boundary conditions.
-Parametric eigenvalue problems are distinguished by the existence of multiple eigenvectors and eigenvalues, allowing for the possibility of intersection.
-Furthermore, one has to solve such eigenvalue problems for several parameters, such as in many query problems.
-In such cases, one needs to discretize the domain and assemble the corresponding matrices, making solving such problems very expansive.
+PDE eigenvalue problems (EVPs) are an important class of problems frequently arising in science and engineering.
+An important subclass of such EVPs are those dependent on a set of parameters that may come from the material properties, geometric domain, or initial or boundary conditions.
+They are commonly known as parametric eigenvalue problems (pEVPs).
+They are distinguished by the fact that their solutions are multi-output, parameter-dependent eigenvectors and eigenvalues, allowing for the possibility of intersections.
+Given their dependence on parameters, numerical approaches used to solve such eigenvalue problems require in general solving them multiple times at some chosen parameters.
+One thus needs to discretize the domain, solve for the eigenvalues and eigenvectors, and assemble the corresponding matrices at each such parameter, making this process computationally very expensive.

-In this context, reduced-order modeling comes into the picture.
-Model order reduction (MOR) techniques allow for fast but accurate computations.
-In particular, one first generates a collection of snapshots of eigensolutions evaluated at a chosen set of parameters.
-Such snapshots are generated in two different ways: using a) adaptive greedy algorithms \cite{alghamdi2022greedy} and b) the proper orthogonal decomposition (POD).
-This is known as the offline phase.
+Reduced-order modeling techniques have been traditionally developed to overcome such computational difficulties.
+Model order reduction (MOR) techniques, in particular, allow for fast but accurate computations.
+We are interested in MOR techniques which use an offline-online decomposition.
+In this class of techniques, one generates in the offline phase a collection of snapshots of eigensolutions evaluated at a chosen set of parameters.
+Such snapshots are generally generated in two different ways (or a combination thereof): using a) adaptive greedy algorithms such as in~\cite{alghamdi2022greedy} or b) the proper orthogonal decomposition (POD) technique.
 Then, a surrogate is constructed, which is used to approximate the eigensolution at any intermediate parameter.
-This is the online phase.
-A popular method is the reduced basis (RB) method which has been developed to approximate one \cite{Machiels-Maday-Oliveira-Patera-Rovas-2000} or more \cite{Vallaghe-Huynh-Knezevic-Nguyen-Patera-2015,Pau07a,Pau07b,Horgeretal17} eigenvalues.
-Stochastic Galerkin \cite{Hakula-Kaarnioja-Laaksonen-2015} and stochastic Collocation \cite{Andreev-Schwab-2012} have also been proposed for stochastic EVPs.
-However, in comparison to progress made in source problems (see for example~\cite{Quarteronietal16, QuarteroniRozza07}), eigenvalue problems (for more see ~\cite{Buchanetal13, GermanRagusa19}) are much less studied despite their importance.
+This is done in the online phase.
+One such popular method is the reduced basis (RB) method which has been developed to approximate one \cite{Machiels-Maday-Oliveira-Patera-Rovas-2000} or more \cite{Vallaghe-Huynh-Knezevic-Nguyen-Patera-2015,Pau07a,Pau07b,Horgeretal17} eigenvalues.
+Stochastic Galerkin \cite{Hakula-Kaarnioja-Laaksonen-2015} and stochastic collocation methods \cite{Andreev-Schwab-2012} have also been proposed for stochastic EVPs.
+However, in comparison to progress made for source problems (see for example~\cite{Quarteronietal16, QuarteroniRozza07}), eigenvalue problems (for more, see ~\cite{Buchanetal13, GermanRagusa19}) are, in general, much less studied despite their importance.